vaastav/CS416-Tanks/PROPOSAL.md

 Given that our proposed game is a real-time distributed system, with each player broadcasting its moves and shots, we need a method by which to order the updates of multiple player nodes and thereby resolve altercations between players.
 We will use clock synchronization among all player nodes, along with a random number generator as a tie-breaker, to ensure a global serial order of events.
 So as to ensure that a player node does not process a received event and update its game-state before an ordering has been determined, player nodes will buffer events for 1 second.

-More specifically, we will use the Berkeley Algorithm to synchronize clocks, with the server chosen as the master for the purposes of this algorithm.
+More specifically, we will use the Berkeley Algorithm to synchronize clocks, with the server chosen as the master for the purposes of this algorithm [4].
 This algorithm is shown in Figure 2 below.

 ![Clock Synchronization using the Berkeley Algorithm (9)](clock-sync.jpg){width=75%}